seydx/homebridge-bravia-tvos/README.md

 ## Troubleshooting

 If you have any issues with the plugin or TV services then you can run homebridge in debug mode, which will provide some additional information.
 This might be useful for debugging issues.
-Just enable ``Debug`` in your config and restart homebridge.
+Just enable ``"debug"`` in your config and restart homebridge.

 ## Disclaimer